rabbitmq/jepsen/README.md

 ## How to run

-From the root of the directory:
+From the root directory of the project:

 ```
 export JEPSEN_ROOT=$(pwd)